zilti/clojurefx/README.md

 Installation: `[clojurefx "0.0.11"]`

+### Short info about the state of the project
+Right now I'm rather busy and have a few things to do on a deadline.
+That's why there's little activity right now.
+Expect more activity in about one to two months. *I will not abandon this project*.
+Feel free to add stuff (including tests) and send pull requests - I will review them in about two days and accept them if they're allright.

 Overview
 --------
 ClojureFX essentially is a thin wrapper around JavaFX built using a handful of macros and functions to make the usage